 - Each book has only 1 line of Chinese characters per page.
 At that point, although my daughter could read 500-600 characters, she would get overwhelmed if she saw a page full of words.
 So these books were perfect for her.

 - Beautiful, colorful illustrations:

-- The pictures serve as contextual prompts for new words, and the illustrations are well done.
-Since it’s hard to find realistic Chinese picture boks, I appreciated that most pictures in this book showed people, animals, and items in relatively normal proportion.
+- The attractive pictures serve as contextual prompts for new words.
+Since it’s hard to find realistic Chinese picture books, I appreciated that most pictures in this book showed people, animals, and items in relatively normal proportion.

 - There are some talking animals and unrealistic colors, but overall I would say this series is mostly “Montessori-friendly.”